 Getting a mortgage is usually a two-stage process.

 The lender will discuss your financial picture with you to assess if you are financially stable.
-You will also need to provide evidence of your earnings.
+You will also need to provide evidence of your earnings, even if you’re getting a church mortgage.

 You should consider all of your options, if the application is not accepted.